-After this, the plant will produce new stems and fragrant flowers.
+After this, the Eucharis amazonica will produce new stems and fragrant white flowers.
 It is best to plant the Amazon lily in sunny conditions although not in direct sunlight as its leaves tend to get burned especially during spring or summer.

-Remember to plant it in protected areas as the lily does not like to be blown about by the wind.
+Remember to plant it in protected areas in partial shade as the lily does not like to be blown about by the wind.

 Amazon lilies produce offsets just like other bulbs, however, don’t be quick to replant them in a different container.

 Allow them to reproduce till the container is full then divide them only when they seem ready to break the container.
 This is because their roots don’t like to be disturbed and can fail to bloom for a whole year or more after being repotted.

 If undisturbed, this plant can actually live in one container for many years.

 When the need arises, it is recommended to carry out the repotting of the lily during spring.